tellor-io/dataSpecs/types/TRBBridge.md

     - description: the layer address (i.e. cosmos sdk address) either doing the deposit or recieving the funds (if toLayer)
     - value type: `string`
 3. amount
-    - description: the amount of tokens being bridged
+    - description: the total amount of tokens being bridged
+    - value type: `uint256`
+4. tip
+    - description: the quantity of tokens, subtracted from the total `amount` parameter above, tipped to the "claimDeposit" caller on layer
     - value type: `uint256`

 ## Query Data